front/cloud-blocks/readme.txt

 * Fix: Show block in installed list even after block removed from Gutenberg Cloud
 * Fix: Don't display Installed notice on blocks in Installed tab
 * Fix: Search blocks in installed and local blocks
-* Add: Listing for local custom blocks, install and delete them
+* Add: Listing for local custom blocks, install and delete them (In previous versions, blocks were activated automatically, from now on, you need to explicitly activate/deactivate them in the "Local" tab.)
 * Add: Default block screenshot
 * Change: Change minimum required php version
 * Change: Check for db structure update in upgrader_process_complete hook instead of init